We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Crisis and suicide prevention hotlines

 Free online therapy can help people deal with anxiety, depression, and other mental health conditions.
-Research suggests that online therapy can be
+Research suggests online therapy can be

 People should check with their workplace or school, as well as local, regional, and national mental health organizations to learn about free online therapy resources.

 If free online therapy is unavailable, a person might still benefit from online workshops, support groups, and other options.
-With treatment and support, people with depression, anxiety, or other mental health conditions can begin to feel better.
+With treatment and support, individuals with depression, anxiety, or other mental health conditions can begin to feel better.